xregistry/spec/core/spec.md

   of the HTTP body (even if empty) are to be used as the entity's document.
 - If the Resource's `hasdocument` model attribute has a value of `false` then the following rules apply:
+  - Any use of the `$meta` suffix MUST generate an error.
-  - Any request that includes the xRegistry HTTP headers (regardless of the presence/absence of the `meta` query parameter) MUST generate an error.
+  - Any request that includes the xRegistry HTTP headers MUST generate an error.
   - An update request with an empty HTTP body MUST be interpreted as a request to delete all xRegistry mutable attributes - in essence, resetting the entity back to its default state.
 - When the xRegistry metadata is serialized as a JSON object, the processing. of the 3 `RESOURCE` attributes MUST follow these rules:
-  - At most only one of the 3 attributes MAY be present in the request.
+  - At most only one of the 3 attributes MAY be present in the request, and the presence of any one of them MUST delete the other 2 attributes.
   - If the entity has a document (not a `RESOURCEurl`), then absence of all 3 attributes MUST leave it unchanged.
-  - The presence of `RESOURCE` or `RESOURCEbase64` attributes MUST set the document of the entity.
-  - The presence of a non-null value for any 3 of the attributes MUST delete the other 2 attributes (and any associated data).
   - An explicit value of `null` for any of the 3 attributes MUST delete all 3 attributes (and any associated data).
   - When `RESOURCE` is present, the server MAY choose to modify non-semantic